-Anonymous Browsing: Anonymously Use the Internet in 2022
+Anonymous Browsing: Anonymously Use the Internet

 Those with nothing to hide have nothing to fear, or?
 So far as privacy and anonymity are concerned, this conflicts with our rights to both.
 At the end of the day, we should be able to decide which aspects of our lives are kept private and which are made public, especially online.
 On the opposite end of the spectrum, ISPs, corporations, and cybercriminals all have an insatiable hunger for one thing - our data.